Studying the relationships between fungi, knowledge, environments and societies.

 Fungi are not only biological organisms.

-They are also objects of memory, transmission, practices, beliefs, knowledge, stories and futures.
+They are also presences of memory, transmission, practices, beliefs, knowledge, stories and futures.

-Ethnomycology invites us to look at them as relational beings, situated at the crossroads of life, culture, history, food, traditional medicine, techniques and collective imaginaries.
+Ethnomycology invites us to look at them as relational beings, situated at the crossroads of life, societies, history, food, traditional medicine, techniques, environments and imaginaries.

 Journal